- Research Themes

 O|2 building, room 01W01

 I joined the Systems Biology Lab in July 2019 as a PhD student with prof. Bas Teusink and prof. Ursula Kummer (Heidelberg University, DE) as the promotors.
-My PhD project is a part of Marie Skłodowska-Curie ITN “SynCrop”, aimed at designing combined computational and experimental strategies to better understand microbial behavior and impact of perturbations in biotechnology-relevant settings.
+In September 2022, I started as a postdoctoral researcher in the HFSP-funded project on multi-omic metabolic modeling of ant colonies.